kor-al/simple_telegram_bot/README.md

 # airline tickets simple telegram bot

 This bot is implemented using the [python-telegram-bot](https://github.com/python-telegram-bot/python-telegram-bot) and [dateparser](https://pypi.org/project/dateparser/) libraries.
+The bot is available on Telegram as [@airticket_simple_bot](http://telegram.me/airticket_simple_bot).

-The file [preprocess_code](https://github.com/kor-al/simple_telegram_bot/blob/master/preprocess_code.py) produces the table of cities that is required for the bot to work properly.
+This repo contains a source code.
+The file [preprocess_code](https://github.com/kor-al/simple_telegram_bot/blob/master/preprocess_code.py) produces the table of cities that is required to deploy a bot.
 The [states diagram](https://github.com/kor-al/simple_telegram_bot/blob/master/states.jpg) shows the structure of a conversation.

 ### Example: